 The NeoPod is not designed for a hard forward push.
 The main reason for this is that the NeoPod is supposed to be used in a hunting situation, not on a smooth and level range.
 Out hunting one leg of the bipod might be on a rock, the other on moss.
 Push with force and the recoil will make the leg on the moss will slip first, moving your shot in that direction.
 See link to shooting tips at the end of this post.

 The NeoPod has not been designed for reverse mounting because you’ll apply forces outside the design envelope.
-An unexpected catastrophic failure due to delamination of the carbon fibres may be the end result.
+A sudden catastrophic failure due to delamination of the carbon fibres in the composite may be the end result.
 This may occur a long time after the actual delamination took place, just as with fly rods and carbon fibre ski poles.

 Roots, branches and rocks are there to stay.
 Don’t fight them, ease the bipod free if snagged.